railsbridge-boston/railsbridge-boston/views/vm_setup.markdown

 # Virtual Machine Setup

+Windows and OS X users need to set up the virtual machine they (downloaded)[/pre_workshop/].
+Linux and Chromebook users may skip this step.

+## Setting up a workspace
 Open a command prompt.
 See the [Using the Command Prompt](/command_prompt), for a refresher on how to start the command prompt.

-Download the Railsbridge Boston Virtual Machine with this command:

-    `vagrant box add railsbridgebox http://s3.amazonaws.com/railsbridgeboston/railsbridgevm-4.0.box`

-If you don't have Vagrant and VirtualBox working, just [download the image](http://s3.amazonaws.com/railsbridgeboston/railsbridgevm-4.0.box).
-Then come to the installfest and we'll help you get up and running.
-Once Vagrant and VirtualBox are set up, you can run

-    `vagrant box add railsbridgebox file:///path/to/railsbridgevm-4.0.box`

-To add the image from the already downloaded file.

-## Setting up a workspace

 Create a workspace directory for your Railsbridge tutorial.